mattmcspirit/hybridworkshop/steps/1_DeployAzureVM.md

 Get an Azure subscription
 -----------
-To evaluate Azure Stack HCI and AKS on Azure Stack HCI in Azure, you'll need an Azure subscription.
+To evaluate Azure Stack HCI 20H2 and AKS on Azure Stack HCI in Azure, you'll need an Azure subscription.
 If you already have one provided by your company, you can skip this step, but if not, you have a couple of options.

 The first option would apply to Visual Studio subscribers, where you can use Azure at no extra charge.
 With your monthly Azure DevTest individual credit, Azure is your personal sandbox for dev/test.
 You can provision virtual machines, cloud services, and other Azure resources.
-Credit amounts vary by subscription level, but if you manage your AKS on Azure Stack HCI Host VM run-time efficiently, you can test the scenario well within your subscription limits.
+Credit amounts vary by subscription level, but if you manage your Hybrid Host VM run-time efficiently, you can test the scenario well within your subscription limits.

 The second option would be to sign up for a [free trial](https://azure.microsoft.com/en-us/free/ "Azure free trial link"), which gives you $200 credit for the first 30 days, and 12 months of popular services for free.
 The credit for the first 30 days will give you plenty of headroom to validate AKS on Azure Stack HCI.